-Joey's voice has been featured on 5 studio albums, several EPs, and sold 8 million records worldwide.
+Joey's voice has been featured on more than 10 albums which have sold over 8

 Joey took time from his November 2011 tour with Anthrax to answer some quickfire questions for 'Paradiddles, Plectrums & Posers':